mechtron/new-litter-detector/README.md

 1. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository to your GitHub account

 ### Obtain the necessary credentials

-1. Obtain Google OAuth2 credentials:
-	1. Open the [Google Developers Console](https://console.developers.google.com/project), select your organization and create a new project/select an existing one.
-	1. Click the hamburger menu on the left > APIs & Services > Library
-	1. Enable the Google Sheets and Google Drive APIs
-	1. Click the back arrow and then the "Credentials" link on the left menu
-	1. Click Create credentials > Service account key > New service account.
-Give your service account a name, make sure "JSON" is selected and click "Create".
-A JSON file will be automatically downloaded whose contents is your Google service account.

 1. Create an AWS service user account with the following policy:
 	```